ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ### Operation delay

-After setting a pressure setpoint we can choose to delay by a given amount this
+The user can choose a delay between setting setpoints to avoid overloading the device.
+This delay will be set in milliseconds with a default of 200                 ms. It could be set to 0 ms to avoid any delay.
+The delay value should be an autosaved PV so the value is persisted.

 ## Questions whilst designing